Observer (video game): Development and release

 At Kraków-based Bloober Team, a staff, at times exceeding thirty members, developed Observer with Unreal Engine 4.
 By December 2015, the game was in pre-production with one of two scripts bearing its concept.
 Development began with the idea of changing the setting from that of the studio's previous title, Layers of Fear, to a dystopian society embellished with 1980s and '90s references to Eastern European culture and architecture, and adding in-game propaganda reminiscent of the Soviet Union.
 Influences included Blade Runner, Cyberpunk 2020, and comic books; all used so that the game could distinguish itself from American and Japanese cyberpunk.
 The ever-changing level design in hacking sequences features compression artefact effects.
 HRZ3D Studio worked on the opening intro; frameshunter contributed additional animations.
 The involvement of Rutger Hauer, who plays the lead, was revealed in July 2017: Hauer had previously starred in Blade Runner.
 Arkadiusz Reikowski composed the soundtrack, which was influenced by the music of Akira, Ghost in the Shell and Blade Runner.
 Reikowski used an analogue synthesizer to keep faithful to the atmosphere, worked with the Polish band Księżyc for the choral music (using words intended as ominous, alien and ritual) and employed diegetic music by psytrance artist Mirror Me.
 Przemek Laszczyk, with whom Reikowski worked on the 2015 video game Kholat, provided additional ambient music like the tattoo parlour theme.

 The game was released for Microsoft Windows, PlayStation 4 and Xbox One on 15 August 2017, and launched for macOS and Linux on 24 October.
 Techland published a limited edition in Poland; Limited Run Games released a physical version for PlayStation 4 in July 2018.
 Observer was released for Nintendo Switch on 7 February 2019.
 Observer: System Redux, a version featuring more story content and enhanced visuals and gameplay, was released for Microsoft Windows and Xbox Series X on 10 November 2020, and for PlayStation 5 on 12 November.
-This version was released for Amazon Luna on 25 March 2021 and for PlayStation 4 and Xbox One on 16 July 2021.
+This version was released for Amazon Luna on 25 March 2021, for PlayStation 4 and Xbox One on 16 July 2021, and for Nintendo Switch 2 on 18 June 2026.